Our goal is to make sure conservatives are prepared for the public debate and discussion about important reforms and policy measures.

-That’s why we’ve begun constructing new resource pages here on MississippiPEP.com.
+That’s why we’ve continued to add to our resource pages here on MississippiPEP.com.
 We plan to decipher this information and categorize it to help conservatives find what they need.

-We’ll do our very best to make sure the most updated information is available to our members at all times, and we’ll likely break down the information in reports from time to time for all of our readers.
+We’ll do our very best to make sure updated information is available at all times, and we’ll likely break down the information in reports from time to time for all of our readers.